flutter/website/ui-performance/index.md

 * Battery efficiency
 * Startup time

-Tracking these benchmarks allows you to be informed with a regression is introduced that adversely affects performance.
+Tracking these benchmarks allows you to be informed when a regression is introduced that adversely affects performance.

 For more information, see